OllieJones/fast-woo-order-lookup/readme.txt

 = 1.1.0 August 11, 2024 =

 * Some MariaDB / MySQL versions implicitly cast integers to latin1 strings causing problems.
 Explicit casting fixes the issue.

-= 1.0.2 August 5, 2024 =

-* Load the meta_names cache during activation; don't let it expire.

-= 1.0.0 July 3, 2024 =

-* Allow searching on order number and transaction id fields.
-* Keep a cache of the meta_names for order custom fields to avoid repeating a very slow query.

-= 0.5.0 July 1, 2024 =

-* Improved compatibility with WooCommerce 9.0.0+.

-* Add advice to readme.txt suggesting a new key on `wp_wc_orders_meta` for very large sites.

-= 0.4.1 June 15, 2024 =

-* Make the patch for slow order-page viewing compatible with WooCommerce 8.9.3.
-* Fix a presentation defect in the table-generation notify message.

-= 0.4.0 May 10, 2024 =

-Patch the query to look up distinct public meta_key values.

-= 0.3.0 April 25, 2024 =

-Use JOINs rather than IN to get better performance.
-Shorten the table and column names.

-= 0.2.6 April 15, 2024 =

-Notice, localization, phpcs:ignore

-= 0.2.5 April 13, 2024 =

-Background loading.
-Correct handling of HPOS variant queries (from the dropdown).

-= 0.2.4 April 6, 2024 =

-Ingest wp_wc_order_addresses info when creating trigram table, and handle pre-HPOS sites correctly.

-= 0.2.2 April 1, 2024 =

-Perform trigram inserts in batches.

-= 0.2.1 March 26, 2024 =

-Keep up with changes to orders.

-= 0.1.4 March 23, 2024

-Use trigrams, support both traditional and HPOS orders.

-= 0.1.3 March 21, 2024

-Build a text index table and use it.

-= 0.1.2 November 24, 2023

-Add support for speeding Subscriptions searches.

-= 0.1.1 November 19, 2023

-Birthday of Fast Woo Order Lookup.
-And, the birthday (in 1988) of the author's daughter Catharine.